nehathota123/projectmanagement/README.md

 # projectmanagement
-My teammate and I prepared a work-breakdown structure (WBS) and a Gantt Chart on Microsoft Visio and Project for a kitchen remodeling company project.
+My teammate and I prepared a work-breakdown structure (WBS) and a Gantt Chart on Scapple and MS Project for a kitchen remodeling company project and a denim startup project.